TTM Squeeze Scanner: How to Do TTM Squeeze Scan in thinkorswim

 The TTM Squeeze was originally developed by John Carter, and he’s used Squeeze setups in eight $1M+ trades over the years!
 The Squeeze is so popular that he developed Squeeze Pro to measure even more explosive moves.

-One question I am often asked is how to use the Stock Hacker in the Think or Swim (TOS) platform so traders can do custom scan in thinkorswim and start scanning for the TTM Squeeze.
-As complex as it may sound, it is relatively easy to use, and luckily, easy to set-up.
+One question I am often asked is how to use the Stock Hacker in the Think or Swim (TOS) platform so traders can do a custom scan in thinkorswim and start scanning for the TTM Squeeze.
+As complex as it may sound, it is relatively easy to use, and luckily, easy to set up.

-As you get started you’ll see there is a built-in scan for the Squeeze; however, it is limited in both its capabilities and the time frame one can use it on.
-Fortunately, with a little clever thinkScript we can leverage the built-in TTM Squeeze indicator in a variety of useful ways.
+As you get started you’ll see there is a built-in scan for the Squeeze; however, it is limited in both its capabilities and the time frame one can use it.
+Fortunately, with a little clever thinkScript, we can leverage the built-in TTM Squeeze indicator in a variety of useful ways.

 Let’s start with a basic scan for stocks currently in a Squeeze on any given time frame.
 First, you will need to go to the Think or Swim Scan tab and open the Stock Hacker.
 By default, there are several scan parameters already pre-configured that you may want to remove by clicking the “x” at the far right.